guitarrapc/kubernetes-lab/README.md

 **IAM Role for ServiceAccount(IRSA)**

-To use IRSA, you must setup OIDC and EKS trust relationship.
+To use IRSA, you must setup OIDC and EKS trust relationship beforehand.

 * Create OIDC Provider which trust EKS Cluster.